 - Emphasized data analysis and data application in efforts to advance investor protection and financial capability.

-The 2018 deadline for submitting nominations is March 1.
-The nomination form provides eligibility criteria and additional information.
+The deadline to submit nominations for the 2020 Ketchum Prize has now passed.
+This year's prize recipient will be announced in the fall.
 If you have questions about the Ketchum Prize, please contact the FINRA Foundation’s Robert Ganem (202-728-8362).